Funding programs that were suspended have now reopened. You should check with the program officer before applying to confirm the application process.

 View the Provincial Archival Development Program website for more information.

 Support4Culture is a collection of programs that support arts, culture, and heritage in communities across Nova Scotia.
-Funds are raised through the sale of designated ticket lottery products via the Nova Scotia Provincial Lotteries and Casino Corporation, and the programs are managed by the Department of Communities, Culture and Heritage and Arts Nova Scotia.
+Funds are raised through the sale of designated ticket lottery products via the Nova Scotia Gaming Corporation, and the programs are managed by the Department of Communities, Culture and Heritage and Arts Nova Scotia.

 Arts Nova Scotia